RELATIONAL CARE IN EDUCATION

 TRAINING FOR YOUR ORGANISATION

-Training packages of one half day and a full day are available to professionals, carers, organisations and educational communities who wish to develop awareness of the impact of adverse childhood experiences (ACEs), understand and support relational and attachment needs, and become more trauma informed in their knowledge, skills and practices.
+Training packages of one half day and a full day are available to professionals, carers, organisations and educational communities who wish to develop awareness of the impact of adverse childhood experiences (ACEs), understand and support relational and attachment needs, and become more trauma informed in their knowledge, skills, and practices.

 Any group size can be accommodated and bespoke requests are welcome.
+Please contact us for Webinar dates and times for 2020 - 2021.

 *NEW* FOUR DAYS